 38) We believe the government has no right collecting information randomly on citizens.
 We will ban all such forms of surveillance.
 We will root out any such elements in the NSA and shut them down.

-40) We will not look for and maintain an enemy of the day.
+40) We have always maintained an enemy of the day to justify our actions.
 We believe the communists, then the drug lords and now the terrorists have been used cynically as tools of fear to justify foreign adventures in the name of profit.
 We believe the sooner we put an end to such attitudes the sooner the world will start moving in a new direction of peace.
 We want to be a true beacon of peace and justice and sacrifice in the world.
 Not a beacon of greed, power, fear and destruction.

 43) We will not allow corporations to do their manufacturing in countries like Indonesia where labor practices are reprehensible and sell their products in the U.S. We will repeal NAFTA and any other such pacts that sell out the interests of the people to the interests of the elite.

-45) We will stop taking the sides of a few privileged nations like the UK and Israel in their human rights abuses.
-Therefore we will support a two-state solution to the Palestinian problem in the Middle East.
-The UN votes on this regularly and we are one of usually less than five who reject it.
+45) We must stop taking the sides of a few privileged nations like the UK and Israel in their human rights abuses.
+Therefore we support a two-state solution to the Palestinian problem in the Middle East.
+The UN votes on this yearly, and we are one of usually less than five countries that reject it.
 We will support this measure like the rest of the world has been.
-So for example, we will support the rights of the oppressed in the British/Irish conflict, the Turkish/Kurdish conflict, the Indonesia/East Timor conflict, and the myriad of others on which we have traditionally taken the side of the oppressor and not the oppressed.
+We support the rights of the oppressed in the British/Irish conflict, the Turkish/Kurdish conflict, the Indonesia/East Timor conflict, and the myriad of others on which we have traditionally taken the side of the oppressor and not the oppressed.

 46) The values of the rich have been imposed on the rest of us.
 Everything that increases their wealth is considered good, and anything that inhibits the accumulation of wealth is considered just plain bad.
 And in this way some of the most evil acts have been elevated to be some of our highest values, meanwhile some basic acts of goodness have been declared the pinnacle of evil.
 We must base our values on good hearted common sense and not on greed.
 We believe people are good and can be motivated by the desire to be good.
-That is why when they want us to march off to conquer the next resource rich country to pillage they invariably tell us we are acting to help the poor and disaffected.
+That is why, when they want us to march off to conquer the next resource rich country to pillage, they invariably tell us we are acting to help the poor and disaffected.
 They never tell us we are marching off to rob and plunder.
-Therefore, clearly the mentality exists among the population to actually do good things for others, and not to just have our desire to do good used to manipulate us.
+Therefore, clearly the mentality exists among the population to actually do good things for others.
 The rich would tell you that without them there would be nothing good in the world.
 We know how shameful that position is.
 The American people truly do want to do real good in the world and we must make it possible to allow that to happen.

 49) Intervention in foreign elections must be illegal.
 We do not allow any other governments to interfere in our elections and we must not interfere in theirs.
 We maintain spies at pretty much every embassy, who try to get officials and other powerful individuals on our payroll.
 Nothing good comes of this and an end must be put to it immediately.
 We don't need to fire anybody, we can certainly find better things for those individuals to do than to spend their time spying and interfering with popular movements and destabilizing governments.

 50) The media is currently under total corporate control.
-True American Left recognizes that the conception that we have a left wing media is a myth.
-Only on some social issues such as abortion, homosexual rights or marijuana legalization do we see a truly wide spectrum of opinion.
+True American Left recognizes that the conception that we have a left wing media is a convenient myth.
+It should not be suprising that the corporate media's message is not going to challenge corporate power.
+Only on some social issues such as abortion, homosexual rights, racism, marijuana legalization and the death penalty do we see a reasonable spectrum of opinion.
 However on any issues that affects the bottom line of corporations, the media represent right wing values exclusively.
 That includes so-called "public" media such as NPR and PBS, which get most of their funding from corporate underwriting - and as a result the bias in their reporting is severe.
 We in fact identify faux representatives of the left such as NPR as the most nefarious of all media because they set the left most boundary of debate in the artificial spectrum of viewpoints that are deemed acceptable.
-These are the media organizations designed to siphon off the productive energies of the (enormous) segment of people in the population with truly left leaning values.
+These are the media organizations designed to siphon off the productive energies of the (enormous) segment of people in the population who have truly left leaning values.

 Once this happens we must put in safeguards against it happening again, because the causes are not mysterious.
 We must learn from this mistake and structure things so it cannot happen again.
 And in this way we can continue the long record of progress the human race has made towards a better world for all.